 A good bánh mì is always judged on the quality of the baguette: You want a roll with a delicate crust but perfectly airy and fluffy inside to encase the fillings.
 With this in mind, we (very willingly) set out to find the best bánh mì in Hong Kong so you can get your authentic Vietnamese sammich fix.

-You won’t find a friendlier bánh mì experience than at Soho Bánh Mì.
+You will not find a friendlier bánh mì experience than at Soho Bánh Mì.
 Made up of a team (most of whom you’ll hear swapping jokes and calling orders in Vietnamese) whose passion shines through in the simple street food they offer, Soho Bánh Mì is a no-fuss spot perfect for a grab-and-go meal.
-If you’ve got some time to kill, the outdoor terrace at their original Mid-Levels location is quietly tucked away and makes for a great spot to hang with your fur-babies or actual babies.

-The fluffy baguettes are delivered daily by a local baker as the two Soho Bánh Mì locations are quite quaint, but they compliment the ingredients gorgeously, and there really is no better feeling than hearing that crunch when you bite in.
-We also adore the homemade chilli jam that goes into the sarnies, as well as the scallion oil, homemade mayo, and a closely-guarded secret sauce.
+The fluffy baguettes are delivered daily by a local baker as the two Soho Bánh Mì locations are quite quaint, but they complement the ingredients gorgeously, and there really is no better feeling than hearing that crunch when you bite in.
+We also adore the homemade chilli jam that goes into the sarnies, as well as the scallion oil, homemade mayo, and a closely guarded secret sauce.

 It’s hard to find a balance, but Soho Bánh Mì has knocked it out of the park.
 The team is always looking to improve, so if you love (or, god forbid, hate) something, do let them know.
 Service is always with a smile and when it’s not busy, the owner is always up for a chat, too.